epiforecasts/covidregionaldata/README.md

 designed to streamline Covid-19 data extraction, cleaning, and processing from a range of data sources in an open and transparent way.
-This allows users to inspect and scrutinise the data, and tools used to process it, at every step..
+This allows users to inspect and scrutinise the data, and tools used to process it, at every step.
 For all countries supported, data includes a daily time-series of cases and, wherever available, data on deaths, hospitalisations, and tests.
 National level data is also supported using a range of data sources as well as line list data and links to